DreymaR/BigBagKbdTrixPKL/README.md

 * **PowerStrings** are shortcuts to text strings.
 These may be multiline, and may contain AutoHotKey syntax.
     - As an Example, try Extend+End in a text editor.
 It should produce an editable 'Yours truly' message footer.
 * **LayStack** is the stack of files that may hold layout definitions.
 From top to bottom priority:
-    - Layout, that is, the `layout.ini` file in your chosen layout folder
+    - Layout, that is, the `Layout.ini` file in your chosen layout folder
     - BaseLayout, which may be pointed to by the layout file
     - Layouts_Override, which may be generated to hold your personal layout settings and mappings
     - Layouts_Default, found in the root folder, holds default layout settings/mappings